 The first aspect is the "Horme" which means impulse.
 For Montessori, it is the drive that compels the child to act.
-It seems that the little child cannot stop himself to try, to explore and to repeat.
+It seems that the little child cannot stop himself to try, exploring and repeating.
 Take the example of a little child who learns to walk.
-He falls all the time, he may hurt himself, he may be tired and yet, he will keep trying until he can walk.
+He falls all the time, he may hurt himself, he may be tired, and yet, he will keep trying until he can walk.

-Next, she observed that all the children around the world were developing at the same rate, in the same way and were having similar interest and kind of play at the same age.
-It seems that we have an "Inner teacher", a blue print or what she described as "the sensitive periods for learning" that push the little child to explore some specific aspects of his environment and to develop just at the right time.
+Next, she observed that all the children around the world were developing at the same rate, in the same way, and were having similar interests and kinds of play at the same age.
+It seems that we have an "inner teacher", a blueprint or what she described as "the sensitive periods for learning" that push the little child to explore some specific aspects of his environment and to develop just at the right time.

 Then there is the absorbent quality of the mind but the information are not just absorbed, it is also transformed.
 You will see the transformation when the child become conscious, after the age of 3.